automorph-org/automorph/docs/Overview.md

 remoteApi.hello("world", 1)
 ```

-Call the remote API function dynamically not using an API trait:
+Call the remote API function dynamically not using the API trait:
 ```scala
 client.call[String]("hello")("some" -> "world", "n" -> 1)
 ```